camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/32-migrate-from-camunda-bpm-71/02-embedded-engine.html.md

 ## 3. Upgrade Camunda Dependencies

-Upgrade the dependencies declared in your application's pom.xml file to the new camunda version you are using.
+Upgrade the dependencies declared in your application's pom.xml file to the new Camunda version you are using.
 Which dependencies you have is application- and server-specific.
 Typically, the dependencies consist of any of the following:

 * `camunda-engine`
 * `camunda-bpmn-model`